Got Placed On A Waitlist For Medical School? What to Do Next

 In addition to gaining experience, take a critical look at your med school application.
 Were there any weak points like lackluster recommendation letters or unfocused essays?
 If so, consider asking for new letters and reworking your personal statement.
 You may also want to add new information that strengthens your narrative and motivation for medicine.

 If you do decide to re-apply while waiting, having an improved application ready to go can help you get an earlier start in the next cycle.
-Remember, the key is to improve your candidacy, not just getting a second chance.
+Remember, the key is to improve your candidacy, not just get a second chance.

 4. Stay In Touch